microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-get.md

 ---
 title: "Get a user"
-description: "Retrieve the properties and relationships of user object."
+description: "Retrieve the properties and relationships of user object."author: "dkershaw10"
 ---

 # Get a user